 The night markets on Langkawi are a busy mix of locals and tourists; all arrive around sunset to enjoy cheap, delicious food.
 Tasty local treats can be sampled for as little as 25 cents.

-Some of Penang's famous offerings can be sampled.
-Although there aren’t many places to sit and enjoy your meal, the people watching is fantastic.
+Some of Penang's famous offerings can be tried without the commitment of ordering it in a restaurant for dinner.
+Although there aren’t many places to sit and enjoy your meal, you'll get to enjoy fantastic people watching.

 The night market is held in a different place each night.
-The markets in Kuah and Pantai Cenang are potentially the largest and most popular for tourists.
+The markets in Kuah and Pantai Cenang are potentially the largest and most popular for tourists because of the convenient location.
 Arrive a little before sunset to beat the crowds during busy season.

 - Monday: Ulu Melaka